 Charlie: About a deadly radiation leak … [watch for the hop]

 Sloan: I didn’t make them up.
 He told me a reactor was going to a Seven …

 Charlie: When?
 Tonight?
 I’m asking honestly because there was a portion of the broadcast that turned into a Kurasawa movie…

 Sloan: These things are measured on a scale of zero to seven.
 Five is Three-Mile Island, Seven is Chernobyl.

 Charlie: [pointing with his finger a foot from Sloan’s face] On air, did he say that the reactors were going to seven?

 Sloan: He said it to me in a pre-interview.

-Well Sloan has to the tell Charlie the Japanese response, and that she tought that the Japanese interpreter’s wasn’t accurately…
+Well, Sloan has to the tell Charlie what the Japanese response was, and that she thought that the Japanese interpreter’s translation wasn’t accurate…

 Charlie: We don’t report what you think Sloan.
 The guy said ‘all six reactors are stable’.